neillturner/terraform-aws-lambda-scheduler/README.md

 ### rds_schedule

-Whether to do scheduling for RDS instances. default = "true", }
+Whether to do scheduling for RDS instances. default = "true".

-Default is gmt. local time is for the AWS region.

 ### security_group_ids
 list of the vpc security groups to run lambda scheduler in.
 Defaults to [].
 Usually this does not need to be specified.